Paula DeAnda (album)

-Paula DeAnda is the self-titled debut and only studio album by American singer Paula DeAnda.
+Paula DeAnda is the debut and only studio album by American singer Paula DeAnda.
 It includes six singles: "Doing Too Much" featuring Baby Bash, "Walk Away (Remember Me)" featuring The DEY, "When It Was Me", and "Easy" featuring Bow Wow.
 As well as two promotional singles "Clap ta This" and "Back Up Off Me".
 The song "Overloved", written by Diane Warren, was originally recorded by Raven-Symoné for her third album, This is My Time (2004).
 The album peaked at number 54 on the Billboard 200.
 By June 2007, the album had sold over 214,000 copies.

 Critical reception

-An AllMusic editor found that "with an equal emphasis on sultry R&B ballads and uptempo dance-pop, Paula DeAnda's 2006 self-titled debut can easily be filed next to contemporary R&B divas like Beyoncé and Mariah Carey [...]
+AllMusic editor found that "with an equal emphasis on sultry R&B ballads and uptempo dance-pop, Paula DeAnda's 2006 self-titled debut can easily be filed next to contemporary R&B divas like Beyoncé and Mariah Carey [...]
 Yet DeAnda's voice and lyrics add a bit of bite to the glossy R&B, and that distinctive twist, along with major-label support, make the singer a talent to watch."
+Elysa Gardner of USA Today gave Paula DeAnda a two-star rating, describing it as a modest introduction that relied on predictable production and guest appearances.
+She praised DeAnda's youthful charm and highlighted "When It Was Me" and "Good Girl" as tracks where her personality came through most effectively.